Top 5 Dental Website Best Practices

 4. Mobile friendly – make your dental website mobile friendly

 A few years ago we all started using our phones a lot more, but it’s not until relatively recently that we started using them for everything.
-Your website absolutely needs to be mobile responsive.
+Your dental office website absolutely needs to be mobile responsive.
 If people aren’t able to access it and use it easily on their mobile device because of the design, or lack thereof, you’ve lost an enormous opportunity for conversion.
 In fact, 52% of the people accessing websites do so through their mobile devices†.

 5. Functional – choose user friendly function over flashy effects

 People were once wow’d by movement and Flash was how you got it.
 But there are new options that allow for movement and fast loading time (and are compatible on mobile!).
 People today are all about access and speed.
 They want instant gratification, appointments now, and answers immediately.
 If your user can’t find what they’re looking for fast enough on your dental website, they’ll find another one where they can.

 Be sure that your dental website is easy to use.
 You don’t want any confusion when it comes to finding important information.
 Include clickable phone numbers for mobile, online scheduling apps, forms, and even consider online chat.
 This is what today’s consumers, your future patients, are expecting.

 Staying up to date with website trends is one way you can help your dental website attract new patients to your practice.
 The truth is, an updated website leads to successful conversions.
 If you’re unsure where your website stands in the conversion department, start by going through our website conversion scorecard.
 If you’re still having trouble getting started, give us a call today.